syncfusion-content/asp.netmvc-docs/aspnetmvc/Unobtrusive.md

 {% endhighlight %}

 After that you need to create the controller’s action methods.
 These render views on the UI and bind a model with the view.
-So let’s create a controller as follows.
+So let us create a controller as follows:

 {% highlight html %}